jacnils/ssock/README.md

 - Exceptions for errors
 - Inheritable classes for easy extension
 - C++23
+- Support for Windows, Linux, macOS and other Unix-compatible systems.
 - No dependencies*

 *DNS resolution requires resolv, and you may need to link against it on some systems.